 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-ISPA or better known as The International Sleep Products Association is now putting together a plan for a national solution to an ever increasing problem to deal with the disposal of mattresses.
-Used mattress materials like steel, foam, and wood could be recycled in a national program and The International Sleep Products Association is putting forward federal legislation as solution to a national problem.
+ISPA or better known as The International Sleep Products Association is now putting together a plan for a national solution to an ever-increasing problem to deal with the disposal of mattresses.
+Used mattress materials like steel, foam, and wood could be recycled in a national program and The International Sleep Products Association is putting forward federal legislation as a solution to a national problem.

 An important part of the endeavor would be the formation of a new not for profit Mattress Recycling Council, a volunteer-led group representing various parts of the bedding industry like retailers and manufacturers, government, and enthusiastic consumers.
 They would be in charge of putting together and developing a healthy and recycling program for the proper disposal and recycling of mattresses officials said.